 HOST PLANTS:

-Any trees or shrubs, which are lacking in vigour, particularly those link to pdfwhich are already beginning to die back can be affected by algae, lichen or mosses.
+Any trees or shrubs, which are lacking in vigour, particularly those which are already beginning to die back can be affected by algae, lichen or mosses.
 In these circumstances the growth of lichen in particular is often unjustly blamed for the poor condition of an affected plant.
 Any trees or shrubs which have been neglected; especially where the branches have become overcrowded.
 The side of tree trunks facing the prevailing wind and rain may be colonised by moisture-loving mosses and lichens.

 DAMAGE: